 Greg Saikin is a former federal prosecutor and focuses his practice on white collar criminal defense, internal investigations, and related civil and administrative regulatory matters.
 He routinely represents healthcare industry clients regarding allegations of fraud and kickbacks brought by federal and state governmental agencies.
 Greg also represents clients across industries in other enforcement areas, including the Foreign Corrupt Practices Act, export control laws, securities fraud, asset forfeiture, money laundering, and the Bank Secrecy Act.
-He has conducted a number of internal corporate investigations, assisting clients in avoiding investigations, enforcement action, and/or associated reputational harm.
+He has conducted a number of internal corporate investigations, assisting clients in avoiding investigations, enforcement actions, and/or associated reputational harm.

 Prior to joining the firm, Greg served as an Assistant United States Attorney for the Southern District of Texas, prosecuting healthcare fraud and other white collar crimes.
 Greg bases his advice to clients on his experience leading every phase of a criminal matter for the government, including grand jury investigations, trials, and appeals, and he is likewise well-versed on an array of issues unique to international criminal investigations.
 His practical understanding of the interplay among administrative, civil, and criminal enforcement authorities is also particularly valuable for clients.
 Prior to his legal career, Greg worked on the White House Advance Staff, coordinating official visits of former President George W. Bush throughout the U.S. and in numerous foreign countries.